sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-entities/entities.md

 deregistration  |
 -------------|------
 description  | Map that contains a handler name to use when an entity is deregistered.
-See [deregistration attributes][2] for more information. required     | false type         | Map example      | {{< language-toggle >}}
+Read [deregistration attributes][2] for more information. required     | false type         | Map example      | {{< language-toggle >}}